 When the device restarts, the keys required for Face ID or Touch ID to unlock the device or account are lost; they’re discarded by the Secure Enclave after any condition is met that requires passcode or password entry.

 Securing purchases with Apple Pay

-Using Face ID in stores: To authorize an in-store payment with Face ID, the user must first confirm intent to pay by double-clicking the side button.
+Using Face ID in shops: To authorise an in-store payment with Face ID, the user must first confirm intent to pay by double-clicking the side button.
 This double-click captures user intent using a physical gesture directly linked to the Secure Enclave and is resistant to forgery by a malicious process.
 The user then authenticates using Face ID before placing the device near the contactless payment reader.
-A different Apple Pay payment method can be selected after Face ID authentication, which requires reauthentication, but the user won’t have to double-click the side button again.
+A different Apple Pay payment method can be selected after Face ID authentication, which requires reauthentication but the user won’t have to double-click the side button again.

 Using Touch ID: For Touch ID, the intent to pay is confirmed using the gesture of activating the Touch ID sensor combined with successfully matching the user’s fingerprint.